daliabogdan/markdown-cv/index.md

 - Focused on sitebuilding and backend development
 - Became the technical lead of the OSCE Hate Crime Reporting website project, reconstructing the site from Drupal 7 to Drupal 8 and adapting it to multilingual support
-- Adapted to Agile software development methodologies (such as SCRUM), Git and CI/CD processes
+- Adapted to Agile software development methodologies (SCRUM), Git and CI/CD processes
 - Used technologies such as PHP, Javascript, HTML and CSS

 `2017-2020`